 Land Class Characteristics Western Cape 1 Land has few limitations that restrict its use.
 It may be safely and profitably used for cultivation No class present in this class 2 Land has some limitations that reduce the choice of plants or require moderate conservation practices No land present in this class Land suitable for cultivation 3 Land has severe limitations that reduce the choice of plants or require special conservation or both Mostly limited to the West Coast District and City of Cape Town areas 4 Land has very severe limitations that restrict the choice of plants, require very careful management or both Mostly limited to the West Coast, Overberg, Cape Winelands and City of Cape Town areas with some land in the Eden District.
 Restricted to fertile valleys.
 5 Land in Class V has little or no erosion hazard but have other limitations impractical to remove that limit its use largely to pasture, range woodlands or wildlife food and cover These limitations restrict the kind of plant that can be grown and prevent normal tillage of cultivated crops.
-Pastures can be improved and benefits from proper management can be expected Mostly present in the inland areas Land not suitable for cultivation 6 Land has severe limitations that make it generally unsuited to cultivation and limit its use largely to pasture and range, woodland or wildlife food and cover 7 Deminator in the Varee and interior 8 Dominates in the Karoo and interior areas of the province
+Pastures can be improved and benefits from proper management can be expected Mostly present in the inland areas Land not suitable for cultivation 6 Land has severe limitations that make it generally unsuited to cultivation and limit its use largely to pasture and range, woodland or wildlife food and cover 7 Land has very severe limitations that makes it unsuited to cultivation and that restrict its use largely to grazing, woodland or wildlife Dominatos in the Karoo and interior 8 Land has limitations that prelude its use for commercial plant production and restrict its use to recreation, wildlife, water supply or aesthetic purposes Dominates in the Karoo and interior areas of the province

-Table 77: Categories of Agricultural Potential (ARC 2001)
+Categories of Agricultural Potential (ARC 2001)